DreamWorks Records

-DreamWorks Records (often referred in copyright notices as SKG Music, LLC) was an American record label founded in 1996 by David Geffen, Steven Spielberg and Jeffrey Katzenberg as a subsidiary of DreamWorks Pictures.
-The label operated until 2003 when it was sold to Universal Music Group.
-The label itself also featured a Nashville, Tennessee-based subsidiary, DreamWorks Nashville, which specialized in country music and was shut down in 2006.
-The company's logo was designed by Roy Lichtenstein and was his last commission before his death in 1997.
+DreamWorks Records (often referred in copyright notices as SKG Music, LLC) was an American record label founded in 1996 by David Geffen, Mo Ostin, his son Michael Ostin and Lenny Waronker as a subsidiary of DreamWorks Pictures.
+The label operated until January 9, 2005, when it was sold to Universal Music Group.
+The label itself also featured a Nashville, Tennessee-based subsidiary, DreamWorks Nashville, which specialized in country music and was shut down in 2005 then moved to MCA Nashville.
+The company's logo was designed by Roy Lichtenstein and was his last commission before his death on September 29, 1997.
+DreamWorks Pictures's DreamWorks Records catalogue is managed by Music Corporation of America, while its DreamWorks Nashville catalogue is managed by MCA Nashville.

 History

-In October 1994, four years after David Geffen sold his former record label Geffen Records to MCA Music Entertainment, he joined Steven Spielberg and Jeffrey Katzenberg to form DreamWorks SKG.
-SKG stood for Spielberg, Katzenberg & Geffen.
-The three partners later launched the subsidiary record label DreamWorks Records in early 1996.
-Rufus Wainwright was the first artist to be signed to the new record label, in early 1996.